Top 10 Hikes in Maui

 The Kaupo Gap Trail is for experienced hikers who are comfortable hiking from 6,400 feet in elevation to 300 ft above sea level.
 This trail can be hiked two ways, depending on whether you are hiking in or out of the Gap.
 It’s more popularly accessed ‘out-of-the-Gap’ from the Paliku Cabin at the Haleakala National Park.
 From here, hikers travel downhill through ancient lava formations, densely vegetated with dry brushlands, Hawaiian Kiawe and low native forests.

-At approximately 3,800 feet, the trail crosses through the Haleakala National Park boundaries and continues into property which is privately owned by the Kaupo Ranch.
+At approximately 3,800 feet, the trail crosses through the Haleakala National Park boundaries and continues into the property which is privately owned by the Kaupo Ranch.
 The trail continues through rolling pastures, finally descending steeply to the coast.
 This hike offers some of the most breathtaking views of naturally undeveloped areas on Maui.
 The Pacific Ocean is always right below, offering picturesque viewpoints of South Maui areas and the Kings Trail.
-Fees are associated at the Haleakala Visitors Center pending all activities.
+Fees are associated with the Haleakala Visitors Center pending all activities.

 For more information, please visit Kaupo Gap Trail online.